jprochazk/hebi4/docs/compiler.md

 ## Errors

 Currently, the entire compilation pipeline exits immediately upon encountering the first error.

-Errors may be rendered into an error message:
+Errors store a message and a span.
+Given the source code, they can be rendered into some nice output:

 ```text,ignore
 invalid number of arguments, expected 3 but got 1